 Infuse the oil:

-2. Place the saucepan over medium low heat and bring the oil temperature up to 235°F. Keep the oil temperature between 230°F and 240°F and fry the aromatics for 25 to 30 minutes.
+2. Infuse flavors.
+Place the saucepan over medium low heat and bring the oil temperature up to 235°F. Keep the oil temperature between 230°F and 240°F and fry the aromatics for 25 to 30 minutes.

 🌟 Pro tip: You can also gauge the temperature of the oil by watching the bubbles.
 There should be constant streams of tiny bubbles coming from the dry spices.
 As the shallots and ginger cook, you'll see a bit more active bubbles.
 However, the bubbles should never becomes violent.